Red Sox vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 43 hits with five doubles, seven home runs, six walks and 21 RBI.
+- Bichette has 43 hits with five doubles, seven home runs, eight walks and 21 RBI.
 He's also stolen one base.

 Bichette Recent Games